Actindo-AG/Documentation/RetailSuiteAccounting/Integration/09_ManageFollowOnPostings.md

 1. Select the follow-on posting to be edited.
     The follow-on posting details are displayed in the input fields.

-    > [Caution] Be aware that any changes made to a follow-on posting will overwrite the preset values.
+    > [Info] Be aware that any changes made to a follow-on posting will overwrite the preset values.

     ![Edit follow-on postings](../../Assets/Screenshots/RetailSuiteAccounting/Settings/FollowOnBookings/EditFollowOnBooking.png "[Edit follow-on postings]")